-Enjoying some 25 years as a highly respected sideman on the New York circuit, and a regular performer at Greenwich Village's popular 55 Bar, multi-faceted jazz guitarist Pete McCann brings his fifth solo album to Whirlwind Recordings - a quintet recording of all-new material which distills his vast experience of working alongside some of jazz's greatest artists, including Kenny Wheeler, Lee Konitz, David Liebman and Pete Erskine.
+New York guitarist Pete McCann brings his fifth solo album to Whirlwind Recordings - a quintet recording of all-new material which distills his vast experience of working alongside some of jazz's greatest artists, including Kenny Wheeler, Lee Konitz, and David Liebman.

 With an eclectic approach to his music-making (previous projects have encompassed straight-ahead jazz, Latin, fusion and contemporary classical), McCann now presents jazz/rock cornucopia Range, its title a metaphor for the breadth of his colorful musical career as well as the diversity of the sounds expressed so eloquently here with longstanding personnel of choice - John O'Gallagher (sax), Henry Hey (keys), Matt Clohesy (basses) and Mark Ferber (drums).